Wajdi Abou Diab – Music and video

 Starting with a “Mawwal”- a group of small improvised melodic phrases that Arabic singers used to start with it their performances – in which we can hear the flutist sing on the instrument while playing it.

-Then, moving along to introduce the rhythmic elements using some of the most percussive techniques on flute, and gradually adding the melodic elements, first with half sound half air (resembling the Arabic old instrument “Shabbaba” that is well known for its very breathy sound), then with full sound, in addition to the clear rhythmic accent that keeps the “Awiss” pulse alive.
+Then, moving along to introduce the rhythmic elements using some of the most percussive techniques on the flute, and gradually adding the melodic elements, first with half sound half air (resembling the Arabic old instrument “Shabbaba” that is well known for its very breathy sound), then with full sound, in addition to the clear rhythmic accent that keeps the “Awiss” pulse alive.

 The album flows nicely, rising to a head on the penultimate track, Diab’s The Awiss Dance (2020), based on an ancient rhythm used by Arabian tribesmen to make horses and camels dance.
 It’s a wonderful piece that may have you get up from your seat to match its percussive flair.
 How often can you say that about a flute album?An excerpt from the Nomination of Dustin White CD “Rira” as AnEarful‘s Best of 2021: Classical list